MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/sp-wf-mgr-farm-restore-disaster-recovery.md

 ### Move the WFM and SB databases

-- Using this procedure, we only need 4 out of the six WFM/SB databases.
+- Using this procedure, we only need four out of the six WFM/SB databases.
 We do **NOT** need the WFManagementDB and SbManagementDB databases, which will be created new as part of this procedure.
 - Back up the four databases you need on the "old" SQL server and restore them to your "new" SQL server.
 In the following example, the databases have been restored with the default database names:

 ```powershell